bkil/gemiweb0/README.md

-# gemiweb0, the gemini-HTTP/HTML subset
+# gemiweb0, a gemini-HTTP/HTML subset

+Don't install a special client or pay for a custom server: enables HTTP-based shared web hosting.

 ## Status